top of page

 MATHEW

-8 YEARS OLD
+9 YEARS OLD

 Mathew is a Jersey Cross and a survivor of the dairy industry.
 In the dairy industry, since males cannot produce milk, they are typically seen as waste products.
 This means they are either discarded immediately, days after birth, or sent to become veal calves where they will only live to be 16 - 18 weeks of age.
 Mathew was spared and grew to become playful and curious.

 Unlike his friend Jupiter, Mathew is a follower.
 Instead of venturing off on his own, he always stays with the herd.
 He enjoys the comfort of his family.
-We're not sure, but considering Mathew wasn't able to stay with is birth family, his bond to his FCFS herd may be extra precious to him.
+We're not sure, but considering Mathew wasn't able to stay with his birth family, his bond to his FCFS herd may be extra precious to him.

 One of Mathews traits is being a good friend.
-Breah, who is the lowest ranking of the herd often has to sneak bites of hay before the higher ranking members make her move.
+Breah, who is the lowest ranking of the herd, often has to sneak bites of hay before the higher ranking members make her move.
 Mathew never does this to Breah.
 He doesn't mind when she eats next to him.
 He gives her access to all the hay she wants.
 Like all his friends at FCFS, Mathew communicates both verbally and non verbally.
 He has a signature head bob that he uses to tell us when he would like to play or when it's time for us to give him his space.
 We appreciate that Mathew communicates his wishes with us.

 Empty Stage_edited.jpg